Crypto agility¶

 proof_typetag. - Registering verification rules for the new tag in the validator.

-The new source can run alongside existing ones.
-Different miners can use different sources at the same time; every block records which source it used.
-There is a permanent on-chain audit trail.
+A new source runs alongside existing ones.
+Different miners may use different sources simultaneously; every block records which source it used.
+The result is a permanent on-chain audit trail.

 - A specific implementation breaks.
-A side-channel paper exposes ML-DSA-87 in particular conditions.
-Affected nodes can switch to SLH-DSA in their next block; no chain freeze, no migration window.
+A side-channel paper exposes ML-DSA-87 under particular conditions.
+Affected nodes switch to SLH-DSA in their next block; no chain freeze, no migration window.

-- A standard gets superseded.
-NIST adopts a faster or better-analyzed scheme; older deployments want to migrate.
-Contracts can move scheme-by-scheme.
+- A standard is superseded.
+NIST adopts a faster or better-analyzed scheme; older deployments migrate.
+Contracts move scheme-by-scheme.
 The chain's signature registry is a migration ramp, not a rip-and-replace.

-Each of these failure modes is a "when," not an "if."
+Each failure mode is a "when," not an "if."
 Crypto agility turns a coordinated chain-wide upgrade into a quiet rotation.

 Every block records: